GSFranzoni/actions-workflow-docker-test/README.md

 # :rocket: Introduction
-This project was made to study how to deploy NodeJS APIs on heroku using Docker, and Github Actions.
+This project was made to study how to deploy NodeJS APIs on heroku using Docker and Github Actions.
 ## Jobs
-* Build the docker image:
+* Build the docker image (*It's not required.
+I'm only testing dockerhub image deploying*):
     * Login to DockerHub;
     * Build and Push the docker image to DockerHub;
 * Deploy Application to Heroku: